-Original Notes in Martha Jane Knowlton Coray Notebook: 99 Now brethren who can explain this no man be [but] he that has obtained these things in the same way that Peter did.
+Original Notes in Martha Jane Knowlton Coray Notebook:110 Now brethren who can explain this no man be [but] he that has obtained these things in the same way that Peter did.
 Yet it is so plain & so simple & easy to be understood that when I have shown you the interpretation thereof you will think you have always Known it yourselves - These are but hints at those things that were revealed to Peter, and verily brethren there are things in the bosom of the Father, that have been hid from the foundation of the world, that are not Known neither can be except by direct Revelation

-In light of the Prophet's reticence to share all the details of his sacred experiences openly, he was certainly commenting as much on his personal practice as Peter's when he explained that "what is written [is] only hints of things which existed in the prophet's mind."
-The secrets hinted at by Peter in this chapter could be discovered by no man except through direct revelation.
-Thus, of necessity, he would explain the passage "by virtue of the knowledge of God in me. - which I have received fr[o]m heaven."
+In light of the Prophet's reticence to share all the details of his sacred experiences openly, he was certainly commenting as much on his personal practice as he was on Peter's when he explained that "what is written [is] only hints of things which existed in the prophet's mind."111 The secrets hinted at by Peter in this chapter could be discovered by no man except through direct revelation.
+Thus, of necessity, Joseph Smith would explain the passage "by virtue of the knowledge of God in me. - which I have received fr[o]m heaven."

-No doubt, Joseph Smith saw the "hints" given in this chapter as pointing to knowledge and keys received by Peter, James, and John on the Mount, 101 including the firm "promise from God," received personally for themselves, that they should "have eternal life.
-That is the more sure word of prophecy."
-102 The comment that these things were "hid from the foundation of the world" also suggests that they had to do with the highest blessings of the priesthood.
-103
+No doubt, the Prophet saw the "hints" given in this chapter as pointing to knowledge and keys received by Peter, James, and John on the Mount,112 including the firm "promise from God," received personally for themselves, that they should "have eternal life.
+That is the more sure word of prophecy."113 The comment that these things were "hid from the foundation of the world" reinforces the idea that these hints had to do with the highest blessings of the priesthood.114